-- Round 10 - December 5, 2012.
-USDA issued a proposed rule to add 8 new designated biobased product categories: Aircraft and boat cleaners; automotive care products; engine crankcase oil; gasoline fuel additives; metal cleaners and corrosion removers; microbial cleaning products; paint removers; and water turbine bearing oils.
-View the proposed rule here.
+- Round 10 – June 11, 2013.
+USDA issued a final rule to add 8 new designated biobased product categories: Aircraft and boat cleaners; automotive care products; engine crankcase oil; gasoline fuel additives; metal cleaners and corrosion removers; microbial cleaning products; paint removers; and water turbine bearing oils.
+View the final rule here.

 - Round 9 – November 19, 2012.
 USDA issued a final rule adding 12 new designated biobased product categories: Agricultural spray adjuvants; animal cleaning products; deodorants; dethatcher products; fuel conditioners; leather, vinyl, and rubber care products; lotions and moisturizers; shaving products; specialty precision cleaners and solvents; sun care products; wastewater systems coatings; and water clarifying agents.
 View the final rule here.

 - Round 8 – April 4, 2012, USDA issued a final rule adding 13 new designated biobased product categories: air fresheners and deodorizers; asphalt and tar removers; asphalt restorers; blast media; candles and wax melts; electronic components cleaners; floor coverings (non-carpet); foot care products; furniture cleaners and protectors; inks; packing and insulating materials; pneumatic equipment lubricants; and wood and concrete stains.
 View the final rule here.